 - It usually appears in the +5 oxidation state in its compounds.
 It is known to be one of the inert chemical elements found on the earth.

 - It finds its applications in the field of high-temperature devices such as in the engines of aircraft

 - It is used mainly as an alloying medium as it is helpful for hardening metals

 - It is employed in the manufacture of capacitors

-- It has high number of medical as well as dental applications
+- It has a high number of medical as well as dental applications

-- It is utilized in the chemical industries as it exhibits the properties of resistance to corrosion.
+- It is utilised in the chemical industries as it exhibits the properties of resistance to corrosion.